CSaunders41/aimBot/README.md

 - **Special monsters**: Various weights for beast hearts, totems, etc.
 - **Summoned creatures**: Negative weights (lower priority)

+### Line of Sight System
+The plugin includes intelligent line of sight checking to prevent targeting monsters behind walls:

+- **Terrain Analysis**: Uses ExileCore's terrain data to detect walls and obstacles
+- **Raycast Algorithm**: Performs line-of-sight checks between player and target positions
+- **Smart Filtering**: Automatically skips monsters that are blocked by terrain
+- **Debug Visualization**: Shows line of sight rays and blocked targets when debug mode is enabled
+- **Performance Optimized**: Efficient raycasting with adjustable sampling resolution

+**How it works**:
+1. Plugin loads terrain collision data for each area
+2. Before targeting a monster, it performs a raycast from player to monster position
+3. If the ray hits a wall or obstacle (terrain value 255), the monster is skipped
+4. Only monsters with clear line of sight are considered for targeting

+**Benefits**:
+- Prevents wasted attacks on unreachable monsters
+- Improves targeting efficiency in complex terrain
+- Reduces situations where plugin targets monsters behind walls
+- Works automatically without user intervention

 ### Tips for Best Results
 - **Windowed Mode**: Use Path of Exile in windowed or windowed fullscreen mode
 - **Positioning**: The plugin targets within your specified range, so position yourself appropriately
 - **Settings Tuning**: Adjust monster weights based on your playstyle preferences
+- **Line of Sight**: Keep line of sight checking enabled for better targeting accuracy
 - **Debugging**: Enable debug options if targeting isn't working as expected

 ### Troubleshooting